mvolkmann/blog/src/rust.md

     //     .version("1.0") // next line preferred
     //     .version(crate_version!()) // gets from Cargo.toml

+    // The preferred approach is to get
-    // Preferred approach, getting all possible values from Cargo.toml file:
+    // all possible values from Cargo.toml file.
-    // The `app_from_crate!` macro combines
+    // The `app_from_crate!` macro does this by combining
     // the use of all the macros used above. let matches = app_from_crate!()
+        // This adds text before the generated help text.
-        .before_help("Welcome to my demo!") // optional; rarely used .after_help("Have fun!") // optional; rarely used
+        .before_help("Welcome to my demo!") // optional; rarely used
+        // This adds text after the generated help text.
+        .after_help("Have fun!") // optional; rarely used

-        // Good usage strings are generated automatically,
+        // Good usage text is generated automatically,
-        // but they can be overridden as follows.
+        // but it can be overridden as follows:
         //.usage("overridden usage text")

         // This is a named argument that doesn't have a value (a "flag")